UEA ENV Climatic Research Unit Climate Data Pressure & Circulation Indices

 G > 25 very severe gale

 These thresholds were reduced by a factor of two compared to the UK, due to the grid being half the size.
+Counts are provided annually and for extended winter (MJJASO) and summer (NDJFMA) seasons.

 Filename Description